 A graphic would show on the screen, displaying things like a loaf of bread or hands bound by rope.
 The user would have to swipe their card to cut the rope or slice the bread live on screen.
 The sheer amazement of having such interaction with a charity is what caused the campaign to go viral.
 It was something that had never been done before and this contributed to more donations for the charity.

 This use of creative digital signage is one that we are excited to see in action with other charities and businesses in the future.
 It adds another level to marketing campaigns and brings the user closer to the product or cause.

-This is one of our favourites examples of digital signage here at TrouDigital.
-A campaign constructed by Pepsi added a real fizz to their #livefornow campaign.
-Pepsi amazed everyone by combining a DOOH kiosk at a London bus shelter with the environment around it.
+This is one of our favourite examples of digital signage here at TrouDigital.
+A campaign constructed by Pepsi added a real fizz to their Pepsi Max campaign.
+Pepsi amazed everyone by combining a DOOH kiosk at a London bus shelter and the environment around it with augmented reality.
 To the everyday passerby, it looked like an ordinary window in the side of the shelter.
 However, it was a screen that included augmented reality.

 The bus passenger would be looking through the window waiting for the bus when they would be greeted with UFO’s, tentacles coming out of drains and much more.
 This was supposed to give the passenger a fright, putting an emphasis on the hashtag #livefornow.

 This creative digital signage idea is one that could be taken on by marketing teams across the globe.
 We certainly look forward to more of this from Pepsi in the future and are excited to see how others execute this concept themselves.

 The marketing team at Netflix produced a creative digital signage campaign that also interacted with the environment around the screens.
 This campaign involved installing DOOH kiosks around French stations to help promote the launch of the streaming service in France.